storesafe/cordova-sqlite-storage/README.md

 ### SQLite Plugin

-Drag .h and .m files into your project's Plugins folder (in xcode) -- I always just have "Create references" as the option selected.
+- Copy `SQLitePlugin.[hm]` from `src/ios` into your project Plugins folder and add them in XCode (I always just have "Create references" as the option selected).

-Take the precompiled javascript file from build/, or compile the coffeescript file in src/ to javascript WITH the top-level function wrapper option (default).
+- Copy `SQLitePlugin.js` from `www` into your project `www` folder

-Use the resulting javascript file in your HTML.
+- Enable the SQLitePlugin in `config.xml`

-Enable the SQLitePlugin in `config.xml` (Cordova/PhoneGap 2.x):
+Sample change to `config.xml` for Cordova/PhoneGap 2.x:

 ```diff
 --- config.xml.old	2013-05-17 13:18:39.000000000 +0200